 It is one of those filters that have no real digital counterpart.
 Sometimes, as shown in this post on the Adorama Learning Center, you can digitally get quite close to the darkening and saturating effect a polariser has on blue sky.

-As IR photography is best done during the central hours of the day, with the sun high up and harsh, hard light, it’s possible to keep shooting landscapes all day long and not limit yourself to the golden to the blue hours.
+IR photography works best during the central hours of the day, with the sun high up and harsh, hard light.
+Because of this, it’s possible to keep shooting landscapes all day long and not limit yourself to the golden to the blue hours.

 Finally, because we do not see the world with infrared light, infrared landscape photos have a big ‘wow factor’ and capture the attention of the viewer.